TimeForJulia/jtm2/README.md

 tm4julia
 ========

-pre-release ( varifold ymdhms_tz 64bit dataform, pervasive operational correctness not assured )
+**Pre-Release caution**: *pervasive operational correctness not assured.*

+This pre-release offers developers access to the ymdhms_tz 64 bitstype, and foundational methods.